Stock market today: Wall Street's AI frenzy and strong bank earnings drive stocks higher - ExBulletin

 Stock market today: Wall Street’s AI frenzy and strong bank earnings drive stocks higher

-NEW YORK (AP) Wall Street’s growing frenzy over artificial intelligence pushed stocks to their best level in more than 15 months on Tuesday, along with stronger-than-expected earnings reports from several major financial firms.
+NEW YORK (AP) Wall Street’s frenzy over artificial intelligence helped push stocks to their best level in more than 15 months on Tuesday, along with stronger-than-expected earnings reports from several major financial firms.

-Microsoft alone was responsible for about half of the S&P 500 gain.
-It jumped 5.3% after announcing prices for some artificial intelligence services.
+Microsoft was by far the biggest force pushing up the S&P 500.
+It shook off an early morning loss and rose 4% after announcing pricing for some artificial intelligence services.
 It will charge $30 per user per month for its Microsoft 365 co-pilot, which Wedbush analyst Dan Ives called a flex-the-muscles move.

-Financial sector stocks also drove the market higher.
-Charles Schwab jumped 12.1% after reporting higher earnings and revenue for the spring than analysts expected.
-It was one of several major financial companies to report better-than-expected results, including Bank of America, Morgan Stanley and Bank of New York Mellon.
+Financial sector stocks also pushed the market higher.
+Charles Schwab jumped 12.6% after reporting higher earnings and revenue for the spring than analysts expected.
+It was one of several major financial companies to report better-than-expected results, including Bank of America and Morgan Stanley.

 Wall Street’s reporting season is only accelerating, with companies telling investors about the profits they made from April to June.
 Banks were front and center in the parade, which JPMorgan Chase helped kick off last week with a better-than-expected report.
 Banks can provide a unique window into the strength of the economy due to the number of different types of customers they serve.

 PNC Financial Services Group, meanwhile, said its baseline outlook was for a mild recession to begin in late 2023 or early 2024, and continue through the middle of next year.
-It also posted a higher-than-expected profit for the last quarter, although its revenue was lower than expected.
-Its stock rose 2.3%.
+It also reported higher-than-expected earnings for the last quarter and its stock rose 2.5%.

 Such statements touch on the biggest question on Wall Street’s agenda: whether the economy can avoid a long-predicted recession and survive high inflation, which has forced the Federal Reserve to raise interest rates. .

 Reports on the economy on Tuesday are mixed.
 One said U.S. retailer sales rose less last month than economists expected, marking a slowdown from May’s growth.
-This could indicate a weary consumer, whose heavy spending has so far been one of the main bulwarks preventing the economy from a recession.
+This could indicate a weary consumer, whose heavy spending has so far been one of the main bulwarks to keep the economy out of a recession.

 But economists said underlying sales trends, which exclude autos, gasoline and other items, were stronger than expected in June.